Do You Need an LLC for an Online Business? (Complete Guide)

 3. Can I Run Multiple Online Businesses Under One LLC?

-Yes, you can run multiple online businesses under one LLC, but it's often better to create separate LLCs for different businesses to maintain liability protection and organizational clarity.
+Yes.
+You can run multiple online businesses under one LLC.
+But it's often better to create separate LLCs for different businesses to maintain liability protection and organizational clarity.

 Conclusion